gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 Make the user exit the scenario from this point if the condition holds.

-In takes one single parameter:
+It takes one single parameter:
 * `condition`: can be a boolean, a Gatling EL String resolving a boolean or a function

 {{< include-code "exitHereIf" java kt scala >}}